Constructions of new matroids and designs over GF(q): Preliminaries

 In classical matroid theory, there are several definitions of a matroid in terms of the axioms of its independent spaces, bases, flats, circuits, etc. These equivalences, which are not immediately apparent, are referred to in the literature as {\it cryptomorphisms}.
 In this paper we will establish a new cryptomorphism for $q$-matroids.
 First, we define independent spaces, flats, and the closure function in terms of the rank function of a $q$-matroid.

 \begin{definition} Let $(E,r)$ be a $q$-matroid.
 A subspace $A$ of $E$ is called {\bf independent} if We write ${\mathcal I}_r$ to denote the set of independent spaces of the $q$-matroid $(E,r)$.
 A subspace that is not independent is called {\bf dependent}.
 We call $C$ a {\bf circuit} if it is itself a dependent space and every proper subspace of $C$ is independent. \end{definition}

-\begin{definition} A subspace $F$ of a $q$-matroid $(E,r)$ is called a {\bf flat} if for all one-dimensional subspaces $x$ such that $x\nsubseteq F$ we have that We write ${\mathcal F}_r$ to denote the set of flats of the $q$-matroid $(E,r)$. \end{definition}
+\begin{definition} { Given a $q$-matroid $(E,r)$, a subspace $F \subseteq E$ is called a {\bf flat} } if for all one-dimensional subspaces $x$ such that $x\nsubseteq F$ we have that We write ${\mathcal F}_r$ to denote the set of flats of the $q$-matroid $(E,r)$. \end{definition}

 We define the notion of a flat via axioms, without reference to a rank function.

 \begin{definition} Let $\mathcal{F} \subseteq \mathcal{L}(E)$.
 We define the following flat axioms: \begin{description} \item[(F1)] $E\in\mathcal{F}$. \item[(F2)] If $F_1\in\mathcal{F}$ and $F_2\in\mathcal{F}$, then $F_1\cap F_2\in\mathcal{F}$. \item[(F3)] For all $F\in\mathcal{F}$ and $x\subseteq E$ a one-dimensional subspace not contained in $F$, there is a unique $F'\in\mathcal{F}$ covering $F$ such that $x\subseteq F'$. \end{description} If $\mathcal{F}$ satisfies (F1)-(F3) then we call its members {\bf flats}.
 We write $(E,\mathcal{F})$ to denote a vector space $E$ together with a family of flats satisfying the flat axioms. \end{definition}